 Which proves nothing.

 - How do we know if these people are who they say they are?

 - How do we know if what they say they saw was real?

 Whether something is provable depends on the one demanding proof.
 People with closed minds won’t accept anything as proof.
 Nothing suffices unless it meets their express burden of proof.
 Which, if they’re ideologues, doesn’t exist.

-You could offer me reams of evidence and facts to support your argument, but nothing you could do or say will convince me that puppies are inherently evil.
+You could offer me reams of evidence and facts to support your argument, but nothing will convince me that puppies are inherently evil.
 Not gonna happen.
-I don’t care.
 My mind is made up.
 I’m a chubby puppy ideologue.

 You can’t prove Christianity.
 It’s an exercise of faith.
 Faith cannot be touched, described, or transferred.
-Like love.
-It is or it is not.
-It’s new and vulnerable or mature and unshakable.
+It’s like love, it is or it is not, whether it’s new and vulnerable or mature and unshakable.